 - What documents will be required during the due diligence process?

-- How much storage will you need to have all documents in the VDR?
+- How much capacity will you need to store all of your sensitive documents in the VDR?

 - How many users are expected to work within the data room?